To register interest for the next series, please fill out the form below:

 FAQs

-The September - November group classes are held on Zoom Wednesdays from 1pm-3pm EDT.
+Sessions are held on Zoom from 1pm - 3pm EDT.
 Small workshops will be determined to find a 2-hour slot that best suits your time zone.

-You are committing to 4 hours of live class/workshop time per month for 3 months.
+You are committing to 4 hours of live workshop time per month for 3 months.
 How much you write outside of those time frames is up to you.
-My task is to get you excited about the importance of writing, so that you want to as much as you can.
+Our mission is to get you excited about the importance of writing, so that you want to as much as you can.

-The lessons will be recorded and emailed to only the members of the cohort.
+The large group sessions will be recorded and emailed to only the members of the group.
 To maintain a safe and private space, none of the small workshops will be recorded.

 What is a chapbook?